MCDReforged/MCDReforged/docs/source/preference.rst

 .. seealso::

-    :ref:`command:Preference settings`, for the way to control preferences via command
+    :ref:`command/mcdr:Preference settings`, for the way to control preferences via command

 .. _preference-language: